Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/redpanda/quickstart-redpanda-serverless/README.md

 This folder contains a variant of the [_Quick Start SSL_](../../../quickstart-ssl/README.md#quick-start-ssl) app configured to use [_Redpanda Serverless_](https://redpanda.com/redpanda-cloud/serverless) as the target cluster.
 You may follow the [instructions](https://docs.redpanda.com/current/deploy/deployment-option/cloud/serverless/) on [Redpanda Docs](https://docs.redpanda.com/current/home/) to perform the following operations:

-- deploy a _Serverless Cluster_
+- Deploy a _Serverless Cluster_.
-- create a user that uses `SCRAM-SHA-256` mechanism
+- Create a user that uses `SCRAM-SHA-256` mechanism.
-- create a topic
+- Create a topic.
-- allow `All` permissions to the user on the topic
+- Allow `All` permissions to the user on the topic.
-- allow `All` permissions to the user on the consumer group `quick-start-group`
+- Allow `All` permissions to the user on the consumer group `quick-start-group`.

 The [docker-compose.yml](docker-compose.yml) file has been revised to realize the integration with _Redpanda Serverless_ as follows:

-- removal of the `broker` service, because replaced by the remote cluster
+- Removal of the `broker` service, because replaced by the remote cluster
 - _kafka-connector_:
-  - definition of new environment variables to configure remote endpoint, credentials, and topic name in the `adapters.xml` through the _variable-expansion_ feature of Lightstreamer:
+  - Definition of new environment variables to configure remote endpoint, credentials, and topic name in the `adapters.xml` through the _variable-expansion_ feature of Lightstreamer:
     ```yaml
     ...
     environment: